 If the faculty member elects to impose an academic sanction (whether or not the faculty member also refers the matter to the Office of Student Conduct Programs), the faculty member is to advise the student of the sanction.
 If the student elects to appeal the academic sanction, the student is to initiate the Student Grade Grievance Procedure, which appears in the Policies and Procedures section of the Student Handbook.
 If the faculty member elects not to impose an academic sanction but refers the matter to the Office of Student Conduct Programs, the disciplinary process outlined in the Code of Student Conduct will be followed.

 The Hearing Panel may impose sanctions upon any student determined to be accountable for violations of the Academic Integrity Policy.
 Sanctions are cumulative and may be increased based on a past disciplinary record, the severity of the violation, and the impact upon the academic community.
 There may be circumstances that are cause for exception as determined by the Hearing Panel.

 Students have the right to appeal outcomes of hearings and/or sanctions imposed.
-Written appeals must be submitted within three days following the written notification of the decisions reached by the Hearing Panel.
-Appeals will be reviewed jointly by the Vice President for Academic Affairs and the Vice President for Student Services and Enrollment Management.
+Written appeals must be submitted within three class days following the written notification of the decisions reached by the Hearing Panel.
+Appeals will be reviewed jointly by the Provost/Vice President for Academic Affairs and the Vice President for Student Affairs.

 All cases concerning academic dishonesty must be recorded in the Office of Student Conduct Programs.
 Additionally, student grade grievance proceedings that occur due to academic dishonesty must be recorded in the Office of Student Conduct Programs.
 This means that faculty, academic chairs or deans must notify the Office of Student Conduct Programs when a student’s grade is changed for reasons of academic dishonesty.